 If you don’t already know it by now, I love cars.
 I love driving them, reading about them, photographing them, the whole megillah.
 I am car crazy.
 So you may ask, and many have in recent e-mails, when am I finally getting the JoeCar I talked about in a previous vlog?
 The short answer is, I don’t know yet but let me tell you a story first…

 When I lived in Baltimore I had a friend John who was an architect and an avid Volkswagen enthusiast.
 He drove a VW Beetle, a real air-cooled one not the new front-drive model that came along later (Like Mary owns.)
 He always wanted to a Porsche but could never justify the high price tag, which at the time seemed high but in retrospect, maybe not.
 My friend also liked motorsports and enjoyed attending races at Watkins Glen International in New York state.
-One year he was driving back from watching the US Grand Prix that was held at that track through 1980 and on the way home stopped by to visit his friend Bill in Pennsylvania, He had a nice visit full of nostalgia and was glad he took the time to make the detour.
+One year he was driving back from watching the US Grand Prix that was held at the track through 1980 and on the way home stopped to visit his friend Bill who lived in Pennsylvania.
+He had a nice visit full of nostalgia and was glad he took the time to make the detour.
 After John arrived back home in Baltimore, he received a phone call from Bill’s wife.
 It seems that shortly after he left, Bill had a heart attack and died.
 The next day, John bought a Porsche.

-We all get so busy with our jobs and lives, putting out the daily “fires” we have to deal with and often lose sight of the fact, that as Jim Morrison once said, “we’re not getting out of this alive.”
+We all get so busy with our jobs and lives, putting out the daily “fires” we have to deal with and often lose sight of the fact, that as Jim Morrison once remarked, “we’re not getting out of this alive.”
 The Bucket List concept was not one I was initially familiar with but I had an informal list and think maybe it’s something we should should, at least, keep in the back of our minds because ‘ya never know.